« Home in April 2008 - then on the road again | Main | Northern Alberta & Northwest Territories »

 The statue was sculpted in Paris, France in 1918 and escaped damage when the foundry was partially destroyed by bombs.
 It was then placed aboard a French ship bound for the U.S. but the ship was commandeered for war purposes.
 For the remainder of the War, the Golden Boy lay in the hold of the ship, travelling thousands of kilometers, in constant danger.
 It arrived in North America at the conclusion of the War, was shipped by rail to Winnipeg and was hoisted into position in 1919.

 A guided tour of the Canadian Mint completed our sightseeing in Winnipeg this trip.
 The Winnipeg Mint produces all of the Canadian coins in general circulation while Ottawa produces the bills and proof sets.
 As well, this facility produces coins for over 60 countries worldwide.
-The volume of coins is outstanding – IMG_6341its high speed presses can strike 750 coins per minute
+The volume of coins is outstanding – its high speed presses can strike 750 coins per minute

 Dinner with friends, Rob & Shannon, and a contribution to the Winnipeg economy at the Casino, completed this visit.